I had but a short and sweet time in Hong Kong, as is reflected in this week’s vlog (a Hong Kong mashup), which is equally short and sweet.

 And now…I get it.
 I get why everybody I know who has visited Hong Kong loves it.
 I don’t particularly like cities (and I’m not a huge fan of China)….and I still thought it was pretty damn cool.

-I’ll be pontificating more about my experience of and thoughts on Hong Kong in an article next week.
+I’ll be pontificating more about my experience of and thoughts on Hong Kong in another article (this one).

 Suffice it to say I had a pretty amazing week….despite the horrendous cost (and state) of accommodation.